hniermann/COVID-TRACKER/README.md

 ```
 python display.py
 ```
-This will ask you for which state you'd like to get data for, and how many days back you would like to get a dsiplay for.
+This will ask you for which state you'd like to get data for, and how many days back you would like to get a display for.